xlcnd/isbntools/README.rst

    range_ of these blocks is on a database that ``mask`` uses.
 So it could happen, if you have a version of ``isbntools`` that is too old, ``mask`` doesn't work for valid (recent) issued ISBNs.
 The solution? **Update isbntools often**!

-4. With some python installations on Windows (e.g. anaconda) the scripts only work if you are in the ``.../Anaconda/Scripts`` directory!
-Can you help_?

 Any issue that you would like to report, please do it at github_.